rpires71/milestone2/README.md

 As a traveller, when selecting destinations, I can make informed choices by reading recommendations and concise travel guides.

 **Description**
 When planning a trip, to support travellers in their decision-making, reliable and practical information is provided in this section.
 Search pages and relevant booking links are included, while local attractions and essential advice are highlighted and summarised within the travel guides.
 Without excessive detail, for those users who prefer straightforward recommendations, accessible language, friendly tone, and clearly written articles are provided.
-Making bookings or viewing destinations can be directly accessed, and quick reading and easy navigation are ensured through the layout.
+Looking for packages or viewing destinations can be directly accessed, and quick reading and easy navigation are ensured through the layout.

 **Acceptance Criteria**

 - [ ] Travel tips are current and useful which are included within the guides.
-- [ ] Booking pages or related searches are the result of navigating through the “Read More” links.
+- [ ] Package pages or related searches are the result of navigating through the "Read More" links.
 - [ ] Non-technical and straightforward language content is written.
 - [ ] Mobile-friendly and intuitive design is maintained.
 - [ ] Includes access to other pages and sections.